dmentipl/plonk/docs/source/usage/analysis.rst

            list([2, 7825, 22380, 30099, 36164, 65962, 67630, 70636, 82278, 88742, 127335, 145738, 158511, 171438, 248893, 274204, 274313, 282427, 388144, 436499, 444614, 534555, 561393, 599283, 712841, 790972, 813445, 824461, 853507, 912956, 982408, 986423, 1046879, 1092432])],
           dtype=object)

-Get neighbours of one type only by first creating a SubSnap.
+Get neighbours of one type only by first creating a :class:`SubSnap`.
 Note that the returned indices are relative to type.

 .. code-block:: python